About Flower Essences

 Based on the understanding that everything is energy at its most fundamental level, flower essences are water-based solutions that hold the energetic imprint of a flower and its parent plant.
 Unlike herbal extracts or essential oils, flower essences contain no physical components of the plant – only its vibrational essence remains.

 Each flower essence is unique, capturing the distinct qualities of the plant from which it is derived.
-Core energetic patterns – expressed physically through the appearance of the flowers and their parent plant, as well as the plant’s growth habits, and behaviour – are referred to as the plant’s doctrine of signatures.
-This concept represents the plant’s individual ‘signature’.
+Core energetic patterns—expressed through the physical appearance of the flower and its parent plant, as well as through growth habits and behaviour—are referred to as the plant’s doctrine of signatures.
+This concept represents the plant’s individual ‘signature’ or blueprint: an underlying energetic map or core template that informs its form, behaviour, and qualities.

 Dr. Edward Bach specifically chose flowers for making essences because they are the most evolved and expressive part of a plant.
 Flowers act as powerful messengers, offering deep insight into the nature and healing potential of the plant they belong to.

 To create flower essences, flowers are placed in pure water and left to infuse under sunlight for several hours.
-The resulting solution is typically preserved with brandy to maintain its stability.
 Water is the chosen medium because of water’s unique ability to absorb and store information.
 Through this process, the energetic blueprint of the flower – the information the plant holds about itself – is imprinted onto the water, which retains this information as memory for extended periods of time.
+The resulting solution is then preserved, typically with brandy, to maintain its stability.
 Flower essences are nature’s intelligence encapsulated.
 They are essentially ‘information in a bottle’.

-The “doctrine of signatures” is what’s used to guide the selection of a flower essence.
-It operates on the principle of “like heals like”, where the physical characteristics and behaviours of a flower and its plant are thought to reflect or resonate with the traits, tendencies, or emotional patterns of a person – then used for those very aspects they wish to heal.
+The doctrine of signatures guides the selection of a flower essence.
+It is based on the principle of “like heals like,” whereby the physical characteristics and behaviours of a flower and its plant are thought to reflect or resonate with the traits, tendencies, or emotional patterns of a person (or animal).
+The essence is then used to support healing in those very aspects.

 The interaction between the flower essence and the individual creates a kind of energetic recalibration of sorts, promoting greater wellbeing through improved mental and emotional balance.
 Because flower essences are energy based and work on an energetic level, they have a greater effect on the more subtle aspects of a person – such as thoughts and emotions – rather than the dense, physical body.